beego/beedoc/en-US/mvc/controller/router.md

 ## Custom methods and RESTful rules

-The examples above are using default method name (the request methods name is same as the controller method name, such as `GET` request execute `Get` method and `POST` request execute `Post` method).
+The examples above are using default method name (the request method name is same as the controller method name, such as `GET` request execute `Get` method and `POST` request execute `Post` method).
 If you want to use different controller method name, you can do this:

 	beego.Router("/",&IndexController{},"*:Index")